Suspect in D.C. National Guard shooting identified as 29-year-old Afghan national. Here's what we know.

 Suspect entered U.S. 4 years ago

-Lakanwal, 29, entered the United States in 2021, according to multiple law enforcement sources.
+Lakanwal, 29, entered the United States in 2021, multiple law enforcement sources told CBS News on Wednesday.

 Secretary of Homeland Security Kristi Noem said on X that the suspect was paroled into the U.S. on Sept.
 8, 2021, under a Biden-era program for Afghan nationals called Operation Allies Welcome.

-President Trump described the suspect as "a foreigner who entered our country from Afghanistan, a hellhole on Earth," in a video message late Wednesday.
+President Trump described him as "a foreigner who entered our country from Afghanistan, a hellhole on Earth," in a video message late Wednesday.
 He said the suspect's status was extended "under legislation signed by President Biden."

 Thousands of Afghan nationals entered the United States in 2021, as the U.S. military withdrew from Afghanistan and the Taliban retook control of the country.
 Many were issued special immigrant visas offered to Afghans who worked alongside the military during its 20-year war, and others were given a temporary humanitarian status known as parole.